Now we are on week 11 - drawing grounds and I'm finally glad to be up to date again!

 some details from three of the pieces |

-Next I applied a little shimmering copper acrylic and then more gel so that my drawing ground was ready to take paint, pencil and oil pastel, etc. I worked a few mussel shells using different media.
+Next I applied a little shimmering copper acrylic and then more gel so that my drawing ground was ready to take paint, pencil and oil pastel, etc. I added a few loose mussel shell shapes using different media.

 collage with cut up prints, bubble wrap, acrylics, shimmering copper acrylics